dhaifley/apigo/cmd/apictl/README.md

 parameters are:
   --search = Search expression
   --size = Number of results to request
-  --from = Offset starting point
+  --skip = Offset starting point
-  --order = List of fields to sort by, descending fields have a "-" prefix --summary = List of fields to summarize by
+  --sort = List of fields to sort by, descending fields have a "-" prefix --summary = List of fields to summarize by
 ```